logicalclocks/hops-docs/docs/hopsml/experiment.rst

 The simple Experiment abstraction corresponds to a single Python ML program, for example any hyperparameters or other configuration is hard-coded in the code itself.

+See experiment_ for full examples, below is a pseudo-code snippet.

 ::

     def code_to_run():